 When the scope of work will change the structural load, it is important that you submit engineering calculations that show the continuity of the load path from floors or other affected members all the way to the foundation.

 You must determine if the existing attic floor structure is strong enough to carry the additional weight of people and furniture.
 It is very common that when tracing floor loads from the converted attic, it is the beam in the basement that will be overstressed.
 Situations like this are required to be resolved as part of the permit application.
-For more information, visit the Residential Engineering webpage.
+For more information, visit the Structural Engineering webpage.

 Converting a garage